 1. Bedding & Laundry

 Create the bed of your dreams by topping off an organic mattress with organic bedding!
-These are some of our favorite brands that offer soft, organic, natural bedding that help us sleep sweeter.
+Here are some of the best organic sheets and natural bedding sets that help us sleep sweeter.

 If you’re not finding anything you love on that list, just remember to keep an eye out for bedding made with 100% natural fibers like cotton, bamboo, hemp linen, and tencel.
 Again, look for the GOTS Certification and fair trade or transparent labor practices (a good rule of thumb is if they don’t state their practices clearly on their website, it might be a brand to skip—or contact them directly to ask).